 * Red Hat gains after earnings, outlook

-NEW YORK, Dec 20 U.S. stock index futures advanced on Friday, putting the S&P 500 on track for its biggest weekly climb in two months, as investors appeared confident the economy will grow even as the Federal Reserve scales back its monthly stimulus.
+NEW YORK, Dec 20 U.S. stocks were set to open higher Friday, putting the S&P 500 on track for its biggest weekly climb in two months, as rosy U.S. growth data likely boosts investor confidence that the economy can support a wind-down of Federal Reserve stimulus.

-* On Wednesday, the central bank modestly trimmed the pace of its monthly asset purchases, by $10 billion to $75 billion, and sought to temper the long-awaited move by suggesting its key interest rate would stay at rock bottom even longer than previously promised.
+On Wednesday, the central bank modestly trimmed the pace of its market-friendly monthly asset purchases, by $10 billion to $75 billion, and suggested its key interest rate would stay at rock bottom longer than previously promised.

-* Fed Chairman Ben Bernanke said that if U.S. jobs gains continue as expected, the bond purchases would likely continue to be cut at a "measured" pace through much of next year and would probably be wound down "late in the year, certainly not by the middle of the year."
+Fed Chairman Ben Bernanke said if U.S. job gains continue as expected, the bond purchases would likely continue to be cut at a "measured" pace through much of next year and would probably be wound down "late in the year, certainly not by the middle of the year."

-* Red Hat Inc jumped 13.4 percent in light premarket trading after the world's largest commercial distributor of the Linux operating system reported third-quarter results above analysts' estimates and raised its full-year forecast.
+Red Hat Inc jumped 13.9 percent to $55.80 in premarket trading after the world's largest commercial distributor of the Linux operating system reported third-quarter results above analysts' estimates and raised its full-year forecast.

 Blackberry Ltd reported a massive quarterly loss on Friday due to an inventory writedown and asset impairment charges.
 Shares reversed course after initial losses in premarket trading and were up 2.6 percent to $6.41 after comments from the CEO.

 Walgreen Co shed 2.1 percent to $55.75 in premarket trading after the largest U.S. drugstore operator reported higher first-quarter sales but said an increase in promotions and a slowdown in the introduction of higher-profit generic drugs cut into the gross profit margin.